Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

 ## Introduction

-With the assessment complete, Contoso’s migration team is ready to replicate the Linux-based personnel system to Azure.
+With the assessment complete, Contoso's migration team is ready to replicate the Linux-based personnel system to Azure.
 This task simulates the final stages of a lift-and-shift migration using Azure Migrate.
-You’ll configure replication using the Azure Site Recovery provider and registration key.
+You'll configure replication using the Azure Site Recovery provider and registration key.

 ## Description